ianjonsen/ArgosQC/README.md

 <!-- badges: end -->

-An R package to conduct unsupervised location quality-control of IMOS-deployed SMRU SRDL-CTD tag data in near real-time. {ArgosQC}
+An R package to conduct unsupervised location quality-control of SMRU SRDL family of tags & Wildlife Computers tag data in near real-time.
-automatically does the following:
+{ArgosQC} automatically does the following:

 1.  accesses SMRU or WC tag data from a local file source or from manufacturer’s Data portal